-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 In the House, Republicans were not expected to make gains, but that's exactly what happened.
 They currently stand to pick up a net of five seats, when Democrats thought they might expand their majority.

 The Senate is still to be decided, hinging on two Georgia races headed to runoffs in January.
-But key races in Maine, North Carolina, Iowa and Montana didn't go Democrats' way that could have clinched full control in Washington.
+But key races in Maine, North Carolina, Iowa and Montana that could have clinched full control in Washington didn't go Democrats' way.

 Instead, what's more likely is split control with Mitch McConnell, R-Ky., remaining as majority leader.
 Biden's skill as a legislator is going to be tested.
 Today's Senate is not the same Senate he left in 2009; it's far more ideological and polarized.
 There are some big-ticket items Biden would want to get through, like more coronavirus relief funds, but other items might prove even more difficult.